AlexandreGarito/SQL-database-demo-2/README.md

   ✅ Cleaning & validating a rather large (1.5GB) and dirty (webscraped) dataset with pandas
   ✅ Database schema creation with SQL (11 tables)
-  ✅ Managing a complex data upload (a lot of foreign keys and data types intricacies) to a PostgreSQL database hosted in GCP
+  ✅ Managing a complex data upload to a PostgreSQL database hosted in GCP
   ⬜ SQL based analysis with GCP BigQuery
   ⬜ Vizualisation with GCP Data Studio